-How often should all-season tyres be replaced?
+How often should all season tyres be replaced?

 Regarding the age criterion, it is often said that tyres should not be used for longer than 10 years after the manufacturing date, even if the tread depth is in line with legal regulations and the tyre bears no visible signs of ageing.

-So, if a tyre has a 3-digit marking on the manufacturing date, we should think about replacing them.
-Additional, it is often recommended that tyres should be inspected regularly by a specialist after their 5th year of use.
+If a tyre has a 3-digit marking on the manufacturing date, we should think about replacing them.
+Additionally, it is often recommended to have the tyres inspected regularly by a specialist after their 5th year of use.

 As far as winter tyres are concerned, due to their increased wear, you should consider changing the tyres on your car when they are 5 years past their manufacturing date.